astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/leadership.md

 When I was training Megan for her presidency, I couldn't stress this enough.
 Pick your battles: you'll always have the opportunity to do more, but you just can't.
 You don't have the time or energy.
 Delegate the things you can.
-We hired officers who were excited to do a job and also willing to listen to authority.
+We hired officers who were excited to do a job and willing to listen to authority.

 While on the subject: My vice president, Umberto, was genuinely one of the most stellar communicators and leaders I ever met.
-He let me delegate a lot of things onto him, and he would communicate and also delegate within our team.
+He let me delegate a lot of things onto him, and he would communicate and delegate within our team.
 He *just understood* how I worked, and I told him how eternally grateful I was for that.
 Honestly, I think this is pretty rare, but if you can get someone like that to work with you, leadership becomes so much more fun.